Worried about sending personal or financial data over email?

 Stops eavesdropping in transit

-Compatibility issues can lead to breaches if not setup correctly
+Compatibility issues can lead to breaches if not set up correctly

 Doesn't prevent access once delivered